16 Best Lens for Event Photography: (2023 Guide & Reviews)

 It also offers creative control, which may be necessary in wedding styles.

-The Sigma 24-70mm is fantastic for weddings because it allows you to get close without getting too close with its minimum focusing distance of 25 cm from the subject – great if you want to take portraits on the sly!
+The Sigma 24-70mm is fantastic for weddings because it allows you to get close without getting too close.

 Even at the widest aperture setting of F2.8, that is necessary for outdoor shooting in dusty or adverse light conditions and indoors when ambient lighting is low.